mko11/CS1632_Spring2020/deliverables/2/README.md

 * DUE: February 28, 2020 11:59 PM

-WARNING: Make sure you keep your GitHub repository _PRIVATE_.
+WARNING: Keep your GitHub repository _PRIVATE_.
 Otherwise, you may be held responsible for abetting plagiarism.

 ## Deliverable 2